MSc Clinical Psychiatry (Online Delivery)

 The Clinical Psychiatry course is delivered via Moodle – our virtual learning platform.
 You will be given full guidance on how to make the most of Moodle, including the discussion forums and the social forum.

 You will have access to all of the University’s learning materials including online journals and publications.

-You can study the MSc in Clinical Psychiatry over one or two years.
 To study over one year you will need to have successfully completed the Postgraduate Diploma in Clinical Psychiatry - either with Diploma MSc or another UK university having completed similar modules.
 We can discuss this with you as part of your application.
-You’ll then complete this MSc in year two.

 This course is run in partnership with Diploma MSc.
 Please refer to their website for fee information.